 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so crews don’t wait on a second haul-out and demobilize faster.
+The 30-yard bin handles larger tear-offs so crews can demobilize fast without a second haul-out.

 Asphalt Shingle Weight and Tonnage Planning